David Carpenter (baseball, born 1985): Tampa Bay Rays (second stint)

 Carpenter signed a minor league contract with the Tampa Bay Rays on January 30, 2017.
 He was released on April 4, 2017.

+Bridgeport Bluefish (third stint)

+On April 14, 2017, Carpenter signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 39 games 37.2 innings of relief he went 1-3 with a 1.91 ERA with 45 strikeouts and 30 saves.

 Arizona Diamondbacks

 On July 21, 2017, Carpenter signed a minor league deal with the Arizona Diamondbacks.
 He became a free agent after the season.

 Texas Rangers

 On February 5, 2019, Carpenter signed a minor-league contract with the Texas Rangers.
 He was assigned to the Nashville Sounds, on April 12.
 On May 31, Carpenter's contract was selected by the big league team and he was added to the major league roster.
 On June 8, Carpenter was designated for assignment.
 He cleared waivers and was outrighted to Nashville, on June 10.
 On August 13, the Rangers selected Carpenter's contract.
 On August 19, he was again designated for assignment.
 On August 21, Carpenter was outrighted to Nashville.
 He elected free agency after the season.